As Seen in…

-The very notion of Scandinavia stands on shifting sands and its borders, east and southwards have seen bloody conflict over lines drawn in the grasslands and mountains of northern Europe.
-Whilst Iceland, the Faroe Islands, Finland and even Greenland can claim common heritage, the notion of Nordic Scandinavia as Norway, Sweden and Denmark is the most common definition, drawing together the two converging peninsulas and the archipelago that lies between them at the mouth of the Baltic Sea that marks the Swedish eastern shores.
+The very notion of Scandinavia stands on shifting sands.
+Its borders, east and southwards have seen bloody conflict over lines drawn in the grasslands and mountains of northern Europe.
+Iceland, the Faroe Islands, Finland and even Greenland can claim common heritage.
+The notion of Nordic Scandinavia as Norway, Sweden and Denmark is the most common definition.
+This draws together the two converging peninsulas and the archipelago that lies between them at the mouth of the Baltic Sea and that marks the Swedish eastern shores.

-Encircled too by the North, Norwegian and Barents Seas, despite its high latitude and snow-clad mountainous spine, the influence of the Gulf Stream means that the western shores are relatively mild in climate, so that only the very tip of Scandinavia experiences true tundra climate.
-Yet the geography of the peninsula bears dramatic scars from the last ice age, leaving cataclysmic deep u-shaped valleys, carved by ice.
+Encircled by the North, Norwegian and Barents Seas, despite its high latitude and snow-clad mountainous spine, the influence of the Gulf Stream means that the western shores experience a relatively mild climate.
+Only the very tip of Scandinavia experiences the true tundra climate.
+The geography of the peninsula bears dramatic scars as a result of the last ice age, leaving cataclysmic deep u-shaped valleys, carved by ice.
 Many of these are now flooded on the Norwegian coast to give the signature fjord-dominated sea-scape.

-Of course with the proximity to the North Pole the imbalance of day and night is extreme in the northern regions, meaning that chasing the exquisite solar feature of the northern lights is virtually a 24 hour occupation throughout the winter months, whilst the summer days draw out to huge length.
-Mentioned as early as the 2nd and 1st century B.C. in Roman diaries where accounts of the savage military might of the Teuton tribe were described in appalled tones, there is however plenty of evidence of thriving post-glacial stone age and bronze age cultures with trade in evidence with nations as far afield as Phoenicia and Ancient Egypt.
+Of course with the proximity to the North Pole, the imbalance of day and night is extreme in the northern regions.
+This means that chasing the northern lights is virtually a 24 hour occupation throughout the winter months, whilst the summer days draw out to huge length.
+Mentioned as early as the 2nd and 1st century B.C. in Roman diaries, accounts of the savage military might of the Teuton tribe were described in appalled tones.
+There is however plenty of evidence of thriving post-glacial stone age and bronze age cultures.
+For instance, trade is in evidence with nations as far afield as Phoenicia and Ancient Egypt.

-The complex burial traditions that dominated Bronze Age and Iron Age northern Europe of grave goods and urn-filled barrow burials are much in evidence, whilst highly skilled metallurgy was practised across the various tribal divisions, thriving on hordes of pillaged Roman treasure as the great southern Empire foundered.
-Of course Scandinavia is synonymous with its nautical prowess, a trait made inevitable by the disproportionately dominant coastline, and the late Iron age archaeological finds suggest a great deal of oar-powered boat building was already undertaken, yet this had its flowering in the Viking period where Nordic kings and sailors dominated the second half of the first millennium A.D..
+The complex burial traditions that dominated Bronze Age and Iron Age northern Europe of grave goods and urn-filled barrow burials are much in evidence.
+Highly skilled metallurgy was practised across the various tribal divisions.
+This thrived on the hordes of pillaged Roman treasure as the great southern Empire foundered.
+Of course, Scandinavia is synonymous with its nautical prowess.
+This is a trait made inevitable by the disproportionately dominant coastline.
+Late Iron age archaeological finds suggest a great deal of oar-powered boat building was undertaken.
+It is understood that this had its flowering in the Viking period where Nordic kings and sailors dominated the second half of the first millennium A.D..

-Initially raiding newly discovered shores in England, Scotland, France and Ireland, the navigation skills of the Danish, Norse and Swedish led to mass emigration and the establishment of new kingdoms based around such as the Irish and North Seas, as well as the subjugation of the English kingdom.
-Their ships ranged incredibly wide, as far as the Caspian Sea and even Newfoundland with scholars generally accepting their presence in the Americas as the first Europeans to reach those shores.
+As a result of raiding newly discovered shores in England, Scotland, France and Ireland, the navigation skills of the Danish, Norse and Swedish led to mass emigration.
+Furthermore, this led to the establishment of new kingdoms based around the Irish and North Seas, as well as the subjugation of the English kingdom.
+Their ships ranged incredibly wide, as far as the Caspian Sea and even Newfoundland.
+Scholars are generally accepting their presence in the Americas as the first Europeans to reach those shores.

-The legacy was tremendous with Norse language, culture and political structures leaving their lasting impression on much of northern Europe, and their descendants, the Normans, proving to be one of the dominant forces of the Middle Ages, even establishing empires as far afield as the Holy Land.
+The legacy was tremendous with Norse language, culture and political structures leaving their lasting impression on much of northern Europe.
+Their descendants, the Normans, proved to be one of the dominant forces of the Middle Ages, even establishing empires as far afield as the Holy Land.
 Despite the potential religious unifying force of Christianity having entrenched itself here by the 11th century, wars between the rival nations was a key characteristic.
 However, a fragile union was achieved in the years 1397–1520 when the Kalmar Union achieved a single monarch over the three countries.

-After it fractured and Lutheranism surged through Scandinavia in the 1530s, the kingdoms separated, came together in a variety of alliances and maintained tense relations with their neighbours.
-The fiercely held protestant views of the populace helped to cement their independence from outside influences during the 30 years war which, after its culmination in 1648, paved the way for a rising powerhouse in the Kingdom of Sweden.
+After it fractured and Lutheranism surged through Scandinavia in the 1530s, the kingdoms separated.
+They then came together in a variety of alliances and maintained tense relations with their neighbours.
+The fiercely held protestant views of the populace helped to cement their independence from outside influences during the 30 years war.
+After its culmination in 1648, the way was paved for a rising powerhouse in the Kingdom of Sweden.

-In the meantime, industrialisation and the linking of the northern Kiruna mines by rail to the factories of the south added significant prosperity to the two peninsula countries.
-By World War I, the three nations were again independent and all remained neutral, but the Second World War saw the Germans invade Denmark with few casualties, whilst Norway’s resistance was huge and resulted in many deaths, but a successful smuggling of over 50% of the Jewish population to neutral Sweden.
+Industrialisation and the linking of the northern Kiruna mines by rail to the factories of the south added significant prosperity to the two peninsula countries.
+By World War I, the three nations were again independent and all remained neutral.
+The Second World War saw the Germans invade Denmark with few casualties, whilst Norway’s resistance was huge and resulted in many deaths.There was a successful smuggling of over 50% of the Jewish population to neutral Sweden.

 Today, over 100,000 still inhabit the polar region and maintain a great deal of their ancient skillsets, traditions, language and cultural identity.
-Tourism to lowland Denmark and the southern regions of Sweden and Norway is high profile and well established, whilst the north remains a relatively untouched wilderness.
-Those who do head to the region do so in search of the raw natural beauty that is the home of the Sami people: impressive mountains, endless coniferous forests, rich wetlands and stunning tundra coasts.
+Tourism to lowland Denmark and the southern regions of Sweden and Norway is high profile and well established.
+The north remains a relatively untouched wilderness.
+Those who do head to the region do so in search of the raw natural beauty that is the home of the Sami people.
+Here we find impressive mountains, endless coniferous forests, rich wetlands and stunning tundra coasts.

-The latter are sought after by ornithologists who delight in the seabird colonies and wintering ducks and geese that clothe the inshore waters, as well as the stunning great grey owl and capercaillie, two of Europe’s most threatened species who have their strongholds here.
-Recent moves to protect the threatened mammals of the region from hunting have seen steady recoveries from a rich array of some of the most beautiful animals, from the wolf to the lynx, from the arctic fox to the brown bear.
+The latter are sought after by ornithologists who delight in the seabird colonies and wintering ducks and geese.
+Twitchers can also view the great grey owl and capercaillie.
+These are two of Europe’s most threatened species who have their strongholds here.
+Recent moves to protect the threatened mammals of the region from hunting have seen steady recoveries.
+This includes a rich array of some of the most beautiful animals from the wolf to the lynx and from the arctic fox to the brown bear.

-A controlled approach to hunting in areas such as Lapland have also allowed stable populations of moose, white elk and reindeer to remain and the notion of wildlife tours in the area is a burgeoning one in what remains Europe’s most northerly wilderness.
+A controlled approach to hunting in areas such as Lapland have also allowed stable populations of moose, white elk and reindeer to remain.
+The notion of wildlife tours in the area is a burgeoning one in what remains Europe’s most northerly wilderness.